The Eucharist

 Communion

 To receive the Eucharist is to commune with the Body of Christ.
-The Lord promised it: “Whoever eats my flesh and drinks my blood abides in me, and I in him.”
-John 6:56 Communion unites intimately to Christ, and through him unites the faithful among themselves: “Since there is one bread, we who are many form one body.”
+The Lord promised it: “He that eateth my flesh and drinketh my blood abideth in me: and I in him.”
+John 6:56 Communion unites intimately to Christ, and through him unites the faithful among themselves: “For we, being many, are one bread, one body: all that partake of one bread.”
 1 Corinthians 10:17 The Church is thus built up by the Eucharist, which makes of it the Body of Christ.